 Kidney stones are a common problem that affects nearly 9% of all adults, causing sharp, severe pain when the stones travel through the urinary tract.
-The board-certified Nephrologist, Sowmya Puthalapattu, MD, at Kingwood Kidney Associates have helped many patients safely eliminate kidney stones, performing minimally invasive procedures when needed to treat large stones.
-If you develop severe pain in your side that radiates to your abdomen or groin, call the office in Kingwood, Texas, or book an appointment online.
+The board-certified Nephrologists, Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, at Kingwood Kidney Associates have helped many patients safely eliminate kidney stones, performing minimally invasive procedures when needed to treat large stones.
+If you develop severe pain in your side that radiates to your abdomen or groin, call the office in Humble, Texas, or book an appointment online.

 Different types of minerals, salts, and other substances are normally in urine.
 But when their levels are too high, these substances start to crystallize and turn into stones.